 - Trade longer workouts for shorter

-I believe in exercising as many days a week as possible and there’s so many days I realize I just can’t fit in the 10-minute drive to the gym, the hour class, and the 10-minute drive home.
+I believe in exercising as many days a week as possible and there are so many days I realize I just can’t fit in the 10-minute drive to the gym, the hour class, and the 10-minute drive home.
 Often that hour and a half needs to be condensed down to about 30 minutes or less.
+This has been one of my biggest health and fitness hacks this year!
 I’ve been doing HIIT (high-intensity interval training) and CrossFit this year, and it’s amazing how 20 burpees, 30 squats, 50 jump ropes, and 30 lunges on repeat for 15 minutes can really give me a killer workout!
 I also love I can do these anywhere, anytime.
 I’ve also learned that running a mile as a sprint (or at least what feels like a sprint to me) can make all the difference in my day, and bonus, it’s under 10 minutes.
 Finding some shorter routines and options really is key for those days and weeks it just seems impossible.

 - Make social time fitness time

 This may mean inviting a friend to the gym instead of lunch, but one really simple way to do this is to walk while you chat.
 If you’re on the phone with someone pace around your house briskly.
 If you’re meeting in person see if you can meet at a park and walk while you catch up.
 Jacob and I did this all the time while we were dating and adding it to training for my first half marathon kept me the fittest and slimmest I’ve ever been.
 If you can ditch sitting and walk instead, do it!